 Deeply pigmented berries are high antioxidant fruits that have powerful antioxidant properties that can be measured by their ORAC value (oxygen radical absorbance capacity).

-Blueberries ring in as #1 for containing the highest concentration of the potent antioxidant called anthocyanin followed by blackberries, cherries which happen to be some of my favorite fruits!
+Blueberries ring in as #1 for the most powerful antioxidant fruit containing the highest concentration of the potent antioxidant called anthocyanin followed by blackberries, cherries which happen to be some of my favorite fruits!